-In short, ear mites actually small parasites that feed off ear wax.
+Ear mites actually small parasites that feed off ear wax.
 Symptoms include pawing the ears, black ar red ear canals and unnecessary shaking of the head.
 There is very little the cat can do to get rid of them on their own.
-Your Maine Coon will need your help.
-A number of remedies are available that can sort the problem out.
+Ear mites can be treated with ear drops, flea remedies, and ear insecticides.

 There was a vaccination to take care of as well and I wanted to get some professional thoughts.

 She is well fed and exercised so I thought there was nothing to surprise me.

 I got quite a shock when the vet pulled these out of her ears.

 Suddenly all those paws at the ears gave me second thoughts.

 Or does she even notice?